project-oak/silveroak/silveroak-opentitan/aes/Impl/README.md

 The Silver Oak block has identical utilization.

 ## The `aes_add_round_key` operation
-There is no distinct block in the OpenTitan AES implementaiton for performing the AES add round key operaiton because this occurs as a single line in the `aes_cipher_core` block that performs a bit-wise XOR:
+There is no distinct block in the OpenTitan AES implementation for performing the AES add round key operation because this occurs as a single line in the `aes_cipher_core` block that performs a bit-wise XOR:
 ```verilog
   assign add_round_key_out = add_round_key_in ^ round_key;
 ```